-6.1 Multicore
+A. Multicore

-For computation of homology on multicore systems, we use METIS library for generating loadbalanced graph partitions.
+For computation of homology on multicore systems, we use METIS library for generating load-balanced graph partitions.
 REDHOM is written in C++ and the parallelization is implemented in OpenMP.
-The experiments were performed on an x86\64 Linux machine with 16GB of RAM and a 2GHz Intel Xeon Processor E5-2650 with 20MB of L3 cache.
+The experiments were performed on an x86\64 Linux machine with 16GB of RAM and a 2GHz Intel Xeon Processor E5-2650.
 We enable hyperthreading to get 16 processing threads over the 8 physical cores.

-The time taken by the various functions during sequential algebraic reductions in REDHOM is shown in Figure 4.2.
+The time taken by the various functions during sequential algebraic reductions in REDHOM is shown in Figure 4.
 In all cases, construction of reducible complex is the most timeconsuming operation followed by algebraic reductions.
 The complex read and construction of the simplicial complex is done sequentially.
 Codes are assigned to the simplices and reducible complexes are constructed on the different partitions in parallel.
-Algebraic reductions are performed on all non-boundary simplices in parallel following which the unreduced simplices are merged.
+Algebraic reductions are performed on all nonboundary simplices in parallel following which the unreduced simplices are merged.